-By VOICE Staff.
+By VOICES Staff.

 Bath, Maine shipyard General Dynamics Bath Iron Works is a prime example of how the American Maritime industry helps strengthen the economy of New England, research from the University of Southern Maine shows.

 The Center for Business and Economic Research at the USM with Bath Iron Works examined how the yard contributed to the Pine Tree State and the New England economy as a whole from 2017-2021 and found the impressive impact of American Maritime’s investments.
 The study, prepared by Director of the CBER Dr. Ryan Wallace, found that the shipyard’s activities led to $8.4 billion in total economic activity over the last five years and and $1.8 Billion in economic output in 2021 alone.

 “For generations, Bath Iron Works has had a major impact on Maine’s economy and its people, well beyond the Mid-coast region where we are located,” said BIW President Chuck Krugh.
 “Our employees come from every county in the state and we purchase millions of dollars in goods and services from vendors across Maine.”

 The study found that one of the ways that BIW boosts the economy is through job creation.
 The shipyard’s activities have supported 11,600 direct and indirect jobs.
 This equals 12% of Maine’s manufacturing workforce as of January 2022.
 Many of these workers are skilled American craftsmen and women who work in a variety of trades, including welding, electrical work, and carpentry.

 These jobs not only provide a source of income for the employees and their families, but they also contribute $44 million on average annually to the state and local tax base.
 These tax dollars help fund schools, roads, and other vital services in their community.
 By building vessels in the United States, communities from Portland to Bath to Bangor benefit from the increased tax revenue American Maritime jobs provide.